This post may contain affiliate links. Read my full disclosure policy.

 How to make butternut squash soup taste better:

-If your butternut soup tastes bland, it may be due to not enough “depth”, spice, sweetness or brightness.
+If your butternut soup tastes bland, it may be due to insufficient “depth”, spice, sweetness or brightness.
 This is true for store-bought versions as well.

-- You can easily add more depth by adding a little miso, more onion and garlic, roasted garlic powder, or even half a bouillon cube.
-Salt also helps.
+- You can easily add more depth by adding a little miso paste, more onion and garlic, roasted garlic powder, or even half a veggie bouillon cube.
+Salt also helps. 🙂

 - For spice, add a pinch of cayenne pepper.
 Or branch out and try a little curry powder!
 A tiny splash of maple syrup can work wonders too to bring out butternut’s natural sweetness.